When to Replace Your Fuel Injector

 The fuel injector is a tiny component inside your engine, but it’s one that leaves drivers near Mission Viejo, Newport Beach, and Rancho Santa Margarita with tons of big questions.

-Luckily, Norm Reeves Volkswagen Superstore in Irvine is here to demystify the role of your fuel injector.
+Luckily, Norm Reeves Volkswagen in Irvine is here to demystify the role of your fuel injector.
 In the post below, we discuss how fuel injection works, signs that your fuel injector needs maintenance, and the average cost of getting one replaced.

 Here’s a complete crash course on fuel injection.